evidence-dev/evidence/sites/docs/pages/build-your-first-app.md

 ---
 sidebar_position: 4
 hide_table_of_contents: false
-title: Build your first dashboard
+title: Build Your First App
-description: A 10 minute guide to building your first dashboard in Evidence.
+description: A 10 minute guide to building your first Evidence app.
 ---
 <style>
 :root {